 Whitley Strieber, though having multiple abduction events and visitations, didn’t seem to disappear for longer than an entire evening.
-His experience, without a doubt, was just as horrific and disturbing.
+His experience, without a doubt, was just as horrific and disturbing as Walton’s.
 It is discussed in his book, Communion (1987).
 Unfortunately, for some people, who knows how many, they have never returned.
 And that is truly disturbing.

 When psychologists examine abductees they look for signs of psychological disturbance and/or trauma.
 They look for signs of a life interrupted.
-They would try to heal abductees by helping them come to grips with their experience by engaging them in some kind of therapy.
+They would also try to heal abductees by helping them come to grips with their experience by engaging them in some kind of therapy.
 They would help them by getting them to talk about their experience.
 Some may even suggest hypnotherapy.
-A psychiatrist like John Mack (2004) would simply ask them to tell their story and look for consistency in the story.
+A psychiatrist like John Mack (2004), who used hypnotherapy with abductees, would simply ask them to tell their story and look for consistency in the story.

 Research design and methodology

 What was Randle et al’s final research design and methodology?
 How did they go about investigating the alien abduction phenomenon to arrive at the ‘truth’ about it?

 Regarding Randle et al’s research design and methodology, it was structured something like this: